marhum456/Computer_Vision_Tasks/README.md

   - Calculate the average grayscale value of the image.
   - Apply binary thresholding based on the average grayscale value.
   - Perform connected component analysis to count the number of distinct areas.
-- **Results:** The assignment demonstrates how to segment an image and identify individual regions of interest.
+- **Results:** The task demonstrates how to segment an image and identify individual regions of interest.

 ### 🧹 Task 2: Image Smoothing
 - **Objective:** To apply different smoothing filters (3x3, 5x5, 7x7, 9x9) to an image and observe the effects.